mxagar/jekyll_web_guide/jekyll_guide.md

 - `404.html`: default error/not-found website; note that it is not markdown, but directly HTML
 - `.gitignore`: automatically generated git-ignore file

+Other two important folders that often appear are `_includes/` and `_layouts/`:
+- `_includes/` contains re-usable components of our website, such as headers, footers, navigation lists, etc. See Section 6.
-Other two important folders that often appear are `_includes/` and `_layouts/`.
-The latter contains page style templates within the theme: `post`, `page`, `default`, etc. Then, in each markdown, we can specify which layout we'd like to use.
+- `_layouts` contains page style templates within the theme: `post`, `page`, `default`, etc. Then, in each markdown, we can specify which layout we'd like to use.
 However, note that layouts can be also defined in the theme; the `_layouts/` folder is usually for user-generated types of layouts.
 See Section 6 on the topic.

 **Important; Jekyll tracks any change that happens in the project folder and automatically updates the `_site` folder used to serve the website; so we don't need to stop and restart the server!**